thomas-haslwanter/statsintro/rst/statsContinuous.rst

    ranks, corresponding to the observations below (or above) the chosen hypothetical value.

-In Table [tab:wilcoxon] you see an example, where the significance to a deviation from the value of 7725 is tested.
+In the Table below you see an example, where the significance to a deviation from the value of 7725 is tested.
 The rank sum of the negative values gives :math:`3+5=8`, and can be looked up in the corresponding tables to be significant.
 In practice, your computer program will